s.

 • Visual supports

-• Gradual increases in flexibility
+• Gradual flexibility

-• Problem-solving activities
+• Problem-solving skills

 The Role of Consistency in Neuroplastic Autism Therapy